stefankram/social-post-app/README.md

 # social-post-app
 Social Post App is a web based application that allows users to post, follow, edit, and delete statuses they make to Facebook, Twitter, and LinkedIn.
 The application works by submitting a status on the user's behalf to each social network and storing the status ID in a MongoDB table.
-The application then keeps track of the status by retrieving comments from the its respective social network and includes other options such as editing and deleting statuses.
+The application then keeps track of the status by retrieving comments from its respective social network and includes other options such as editing and deleting statuses.
 Technologies used include [PassportJS](http://passportjs.org/) for authentication for each social network as well as [Semantic-UI](http://semantic-ui.com/) for the styling.

 ### Images of the Web UI
 Login screen which uses Google for authentication